IBM/db2developerextension-about/docs/the-basics/manual-db2-installation.md

 ## Installing Db2 Community Edition on Windows

-Db2 Community Edition on Windows can be installed either natively or by using Docker containers.
+You can install Db2 Community Edition on Windows either natively or by using Docker containers.
 Docker-based installation is recommended for development environments as it provides better isolation and easier management.

 ### Prerequisites